My Linux from Scratch Experience

 To elaborate on that,

-• lfs mostly served as a reassurance that indeed, what I did know about the system was mostly correct.
+- lfs mostly served as a reassurance that indeed, what I did know about the system was mostly correct.

-• I did have the chance to see the distribution get built right before my eyes, which was something I longed for a great amount of time.
+- I did have the chance to see the distribution get built right before my eyes, which was something I longed for a great amount of time.

-• It did make me somewhat more familiar with the configure && make && make install cycle
+- It did make me somewhat more familiar with the

-• I got to see the specific software that is needed to create a distribution, and demonstrate to me how I can build it, customize that build, or even change that software to my liking
+are handwritten plain files. (yeah, I feel stupid about that one - I don’t know what I was expecting.
+This was probably the result of the “magic involved” that the distro making process entailed for me) - I got to see the specific software that is needed to create a distribution, and demonstrate to me how I can build it, customize that build, or even change that software to my liking

-• And last but not least, something that nearly every lfs user says after a successful try: I knew that package managers did a great many things in order to maintain the system, and that much of the work I would normally have to do was done nearly automatically but boy, was I underestimating them.
+- And last but not least, something that nearly every lfs user says after a successful try: I knew that package managers did a great many things in order to maintain the system, and that much of the work I would normally have to do was done nearly automatically but boy, was I underestimating them.
 After lfs, I developed a new appreciation for a good package manager.

 Epilogue